 XZ, a participant in a public Certified ScrumMaster workshop that I gave in Beijing last week, asked me how his scrum team could improve their software product’s quality.
-I thought that the answer would be of general interest, so here it is.
+I thought the answer would be of general interest, so here it is.

 Thank you for giving us the certified scrum master training last week in Beijing.
 Your training is very impressive, and I appreciate it a lot.
-I asked you a lot of questions, may I ask one more?
-In our company, the automation for regression tests hasn’t been setup, yet.
-Without automation of the regressions tests, unit test and pair-programming, how can our scrum team improve the quality of the product?
+I asked you a lot of questions; may I ask one more?
+In our company, the automation for regression tests hasn’t been set up, yet.
+Without automation of the regressions tests, unit test, and pair-programming, how can our scrum team improve the quality of the product?

 First, let me encourage you to keep up the work to automate your regression tests; few things have as big a return on investment.
 It enables the team to move much faster, and make changes and improvements in the code fearlessly.
 The other practices you mention: unit testing and pair-programming, are also great practices, and I encourage your team to try them too.

 Having said that, your question was what else could your team do.
 Additional practices I would recommend your team consider are: code reviews, frequent testing by real users, testing bashes, and whole-team ownership of quality and testing.

 Read the full article…